orestis-kaplan/bookstore/README.md

 # Bookstore

 Bookstore CMS is an app that contains books.
+Users can :
+* Add, remove books

+Each book contain information such as :
+* Title
+* Category
+* Percentage of completition
-Users can add or remove books from the list.
-Each book contain information such as: Title, Category that the books belongs to, Percentage of completition, Chapter that the user is reading now
+* Chapter that the user is reading now

 Online preview: https://bookstorefinal.herokuapp.com/